rootasjey/notapokedex/README.md

 * Browse Pokemons list
 * Search a Pokemon by name or by id
 * Compare a Pokemon's statistics with all others Pokemons of the same type(s)
-* View recent Tweets about a Pokemon
+* View live Tweets about a Pokemon
 * Like or dislike a Pokemon

 ## development